breard-r/acmed/README.md

 Yes, ACMEd is dual-licensed under the MIT and Apache 2.0 terms.
 See [LICENSE-MIT.txt](LICENSE-MIT.txt) and [LICENSE-APACHE-2.0.txt](LICENSE-APACHE-2.0.txt) for details.

-The man pages, the `CHANGELOG.md` and the `README.md` files are released under the [GNU All-Permissive License](https://www.gnu.org/prep/maintain/html_node/License-Notices-for-Other-Files.html).
+The man pages, the default hooks configuration file, the `CHANGELOG.md` and the `README.md` files are released under the [GNU All-Permissive License](https://www.gnu.org/prep/maintain/html_node/License-Notices-for-Other-Files.html).

 ### Can it automatically change my server configuration?